TESTgroup-BNL/LeafGasExchange/vignettes/Canopy_scaling.md

 Norman, J. M. (1979).
 Modeling the complete crop canopy. ln: Barﬁeld, G. Modification of the Aerial Environment of Crops.
 American Society of Agricultural Engineers, 249, 280.

+Takenaka, A. (1986).
+Studies on the forest light environment and the ecological significance of light-response characteristics of leaf photosynthesis.
+Dr Thesis, University of Tokyo